wesselvdv/pgbouncer/doc/usage.md

 #### SUSPEND

-All socket buffers are flushed and PgBouncer stops listening for data on them.
+All socket buffers are flushed and pg_ddm stops listening for data on them.
 The command will not return before all buffers are empty.
-To be used at the time of PgBouncer online reboot.
+To be used at the time of pg_ddm online reboot.

 New client connections to a suspended database will wait until **RESUME** is called.